quapaw/hapi-tut-monolith-02a/README.md

 ## Background
 Let me get the disclaimer out of the way: I am not an expert on Hapi I started looking into Hapi's ability to break components out.
-This is my attempt to follow other tutorial from a hello world to a true component system.
+This is my attempt to follow other tutorials from a hello world to a true component system.
 I have broken this down into the following steps

 | Project  | Description | Link |